-National policies -Lev No. 18.696 -Ley No. 20.378
+National policies -Ley No. 18.696 -Ley No. 20.378 -Estrategia Nacional de Electromovilidad (2021) -NDC (2020)

--NDC (2020)

-- Backup plans in case of emergencies or power outages. - The administrative structure of the companies would not necessarily facilitate this transition.
+- Fear of new technology. - Route design and route assignment. - Backup plans in case of emergencies or power outages. - The administrative structure of the companies would not necessarily facilitate this transition.
 They may not be subject to financing because they do not meet the requirement.

-- Knowledge exchange network. - Pilot projects for information based on • real operations in routes that require expansion or replacement of buses. - Investment in energy provision. - New business models for e-buses and • charging infrastructure.
+- Knowledge exchange network. - Pilot projects for information based on real operations in routes that require expansion or replacement of buses. - Investment in energy provision. - New business models for e-buses and charging infrastructure.

-- Funding: Funding in the city comes from passengers' fares with public subsidy. - Financing: Different models are being evaluated in order to adjust them to more local conditions
+- Funding: Funding in the city comes from passengers' fares with public subsidy. - Financing: Different models are being evaluated in order to adjust them to more local conditions.